reikale/Epicycl/README.md

 ## Room for Improvement
-While this is a working project there are a lot of things that need to be improved and created.
-Here are a couple of things:
+While this is a working project there are a lot of things that need to be created or improved.

 Room for improvement:
 - Home page responsiveness on smaller screens.
 - User experience bugs.

 To do:
-- Create a service booking form, make that work.
+- Create a service bookingform, add functionality to it.
-- Create a satellite count, so when the user rents one other user on-site can see the change.
+- Create a satellite count, so when the satellite is rented users on-site can see the count change.
-- Make an automatic satellite reservation button with a time to rent one.
-When a certain time ends the count should return to the previous stage.
+- Make an automatic satellite reservation button with a limited time to rent one.
+When time ends the count should go up by 1.